aplteam/Latest/README.md

 * `]latest` can act on the workspace, meaning that you need to specify something like `#` or `⎕SE` or `#.Foo` as argument
 * `]latest` can act on a specific folder like C:\MyProjects\ThisProject\APLSource
-* `]latest` can act on opened acre projects (no argument required at all)
+* `]latest` can act on open Cider projects (no argument required)

-If no argument is specified **and** acre does not live in `⎕SE` (read: you are not an acre user), then it falls back to the current directory but will check if there is a direcotry `APLSource/` and if so, process the contents of that folder.
+If no argument is specified **and** nor Cider lives in `⎕SE` (read: you are not using Cider), then it falls back to the current directory but will check if there is a direcotry `APLSource/` and if so, process the contents of that folder.

 By default the user command reports all objects or files changed lately (read: last day with any changes).

 This limits `]Latest` powers within the workspace, because scripts (classes, interfaces, scripted namespaces) do not own a timestamp that could be used.
 When acting on the file system however, this information is available.

 Note that by providing a path as an argument you can extend the meaning of `]Latest` beyond APL source files, in particular together with the `-all` flag.

 ## The argument(s)